httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 created
 :
 : RECOMMENDED.
-The `created` parameter is a Decimal containing the signature's Creation Time, expressed as the canonicalized value of the `*created` content identifier, as defined in Section 2.
+The `created` parameter is an `sf-integer` containing the signature's Creation Time, expressed as the canonicalized value of the `*created` content identifier, as defined in Section 2.
 If not specified, the signature's Creation Time is undefined.
 This parameter is useful when signers are not capable of controlling the Date HTTP Header such as when operating in certain web browser environments.

 expires
 :
 : OPTIONAL.
-The `expires` parameter is a Decimal containing the signature's Expiration Time, expressed as the canonicalized value of the `*expires` content identifier, as defined in Section 2.
+The `expires` parameter is a `sf-decimal` containing the signature's Expiration Time, expressed as the canonicalized value of the `*expires` content identifier, as defined in Section 2.
 If the signature does not have an Expiration Time, this parameter MUST be omitted.
 If not specified, the signature's Expiration Time is undefined.

 keyId
 :